microservices-community/microservices-2020/subpages/submission.md

 Contributions will be reviewed and selected by the [Program Committee]({{ '/committees/' | relative_url }}).
 Extended abstracts of accepted contributions will be available electronically before the conference.

 {% if status > 0 %}
 Contributions may be submitted via EasyChair by clicking the button below.
-The submission deadline is **May 31st, 2020** <acronym title="Anywhere on earth">AoE</acronym>.
+The submission deadline is **June 10th, 2020** <acronym title="Anywhere on earth">AoE</acronym>.
 Resubmissions are allowed until the submission deadline.
 {% endif %}

 For more details on the conference's scope and topics see the <a class="link-to-tab" href="#call-for-papers">call for papers</a>.